muhammedsalihk/Churn-Predictor-for-Telecom-Customers/README.md

     5. Random Forest
     6. Gradient Boosting
     7. XGBoost Classifier
-    8. XG Boost Random Forest Classifier
+    8. XGBoost Random Forest Classifier

 The performance of the different models are summarised below.